 An Agfa Record III with coated Apotar 105/4.5 lens in Prontor-SV shutter.
 Like most folding cameras from the 1950s it was fully manual, although it did have a double-exposure prevention mechanism.
 The uncoupled rangefinder was of great help in avoiding out-of-focus pictures, especially when shooting at close range with large aperture.

 As mentioned above, the Isolettes were Agfa's 6x6 rollfilm camera range.
 They were first introduced several years before WWII as the Isorette (with the German capital I written as a J), which had a black plastic tophousing presumably made of the same 'Trolitan' bakelite variant as some of the Agfa Karat Art Decos.
 It sported am Igestar f/6.3 lens.
 Soon after the name was changed to Isolette with no or little change to the camera itself, although the range of lenses and shutters was expanded.
 A very similar camera, the Agfa (or Ansco) Speedex B2, named after the shutter, was marketed in the USA.
 It had an extra knob in the rewind knob position but missed the dual format option.
+Note that B2 was also the Agfa name for Kodak 120 film at the time.

 An Agfa Jsolette with 85mm f/4.5 Apotar lens in Compur shutter.
 Even though on the Karats the Apotar lens indicate a post WWII model, this example is from before WWII, as indicated by the styling and serial# of the shutter and serial# of the lens (all similar to pre-WWII Karats).
 This is a dual format camera, it has a lever next to the eye piece to change modes, an integrated mask in the film gate and a second red spy window at the back for use in 16 on 120 mode.